More About RUS

 Did you know racing under saddle goes back to the 17th century when the first standardbred races were conducted under saddle?
 By the time the 18th century rolled around, standardbred races were conducted with high-wheel carriages, the forerunner of the modern sulky, Other than the occasional exhibition race, standardbreds racing under saddle all but ceased to exist in North America.

 Then in the late 1990's there was a brief interest in bringing monté racing back when the USTA offered the Boots and Saddle series for both trotters and pacers.
 This culminated in world champion trotter Moni Maker, ridden by thoroughbred jockey Julie Krone, participating in a time-trial at The Red Mile in Lexington, Kentucky, covering the mile in a world-record time of 1:54 1/5 as the daughter of Speedy Crown ended her racing career on a high note.
 Unfortunately, racing under saddle disappeared from the North American racing scene for roughly a decade.
-Since then, when RUS returned to the North American scene in the 2010's, it was limited to trotters.
+Since then, when RUS returned to the North American scene in the 2010's, it was limited to trotters but this has changed since the USTA has authorized RUS for pacers starting with the 2019 racing season.

 Racing under saddle, called Monté racing in Europe, is a popular edition to harness racing throughout the continent.
 Among the European countries having monté races are Germany, Finland, France, Norway, and Sweden.